 The latest research from 2018 suggests that the Peter Principle is in fact a real phenomenon, for example in sales.
 If you’re an exceptional salesperson, you’re more likely to be promoted.
 Though, the trade-off tends to be a decline in sales after you took over your own team.
 Interestingly enough, firms tend to accept this downside in favour of the message it sends to employees: If you sell well, you get promoted.

 On a final note, the Peter Principle inspired a further management concept that you may find relatable.
 The Dilbert Principle was invented by Scott Adams, creator of the Dilbert Comics.
 Adam hypothesised that, instead of firing inept staff, organisations tended to promote them to management positions in order to keep things running:

 Leadership is nature’s way of removing morons from the productive flow.

 As for our Mr Generic, there was still too much essential business he could screw up in his supervisory position.
 Perhaps that’s why they made him the head of Comms.

-Despite, or perhaps because, of their satirical nature, Peter and Hull’s ideas are a rare instructive guide on workplace politics.
+Despite, or perhaps because of their satirical nature, Peter and Hull’s ideas are a rare instructive guide on workplace politics.
+We might even see it as a precursor to the scientific study of bullshit.
 The Peter Principle addresses those unwritten rules about playing the games of status, authority, hard and soft power.
-As such it goes beyond mainstream career advice on how to figure out what game is being played and then play it better than everyone else.
+As such, it goes beyond mainstream career advice on figuring out what game is being played and then play it better than everyone else.

-In doing so, they opened up a new, secret hierarchy of success with your key performance indicator being to strategically avoid promotion.
-It looks like it takes courage, integrity, wit and willpower to not end up in a position in which you’re of no use to anyone including yourself.
+In doing so, they opened up a new, secret hierarchy of success with your key performance indicator being to avoid promotion strategically.
+It looks like it takes courage, integrity, wit and willpower not to end up in a position in which you’re of no use to anyone, including yourself.